Pychnight/TshockRpgToolKit/README.md

 # TShockRpgToolKit

 TShockRpgToolKit is a collection of plugins and tools for the TShock Terraria server.
-They customize the stock Terraria experience with role playing game elements, like classes and levels.
+They customize the stock Terraria experience with role playing game elements, like classes and levels( among others ).

 ## Building